hellosign/hellosign-openapi/sdks/php/README.md

 ```

-You may also instantiate objects by calling the class' `fromArray()` method:
+You may also instantiate objects by calling the class' `::init()` method:

 ```php
 <?php